-If you follow conventional dietary advice you will recognise the expression “Healthy Whole grains” and you have been bombarded by a stream of messages about how you need to include these in your diet.
+If you follow conventional dietary advice you will recognize the expression “Healthy Whole grains” and you have been bombarded by a stream of messages about how you need to include these in your diet.
 But do you really need these?
 They come with a whole bunch of baggage which for many people can cause serious health problems.

 Looking back in history it seems our ancestors ate some grains, but there was no way they ate grains at the level that we do today.
 The grain seeds were smaller, they grew wild, so were sparse and were also eaten by animals, so may not have been very abundant.
 The exception to this is the Ancient Egyptians who planted, harvested wheat from the Nile river flood plain and ate lots of bread.
 Evidence from mummies shows they suffered from many of the same types of non-communicable diseases as today.
 Dental damage, caries, atherosclerosis, and bone abnormalities to name a few.